Terms of business for e-sig

 viii. wholly due to more than one of the reasons listed in paragraphs (ii), (iii), (iv), (v), (vi) or (vii); and

-c) the Agency Worker returns to work in the same role with the Hirer, any weeks during which the Agency Worker worked for the Hirer before the break shall be carried forward and treated as counting towards the Qualifying Period with any weeks during which the Agency Worker works for the Hirer after the break.
-In addition, when calculating the number of weeks during which the Agency Worker has worked, where the Agency Worker has started working in a role during an Assignment and is unable to continue working for a reason described in paragraph (b)(iii) or (b)(iv)i., ii, or , for the period that is covered by one or more such reasons, the Agency Worker shall be deemed to be working in that role with the Hirer for the original intended duration or likely duration of the relevant Assignment, whichever is the longer.
-For the avoidance of doubt, time spent by the Agency Worker working during an assignment before 1 October 2011 does not count for the purposes of the definition of “Qualifying Period”.
+c) the Temporary Worker returns to work in the same role with the Hirer, any weeks during which the Temporary Worker worked for the Hirer before the break shall be carried forward and treated as counting towards the Qualifying Period with any weeks during which the Temporary Worker works for the Hirer after the break.
+In addition, when calculating the number of weeks during which the Temporary Worker has worked, where the Temporary Worker has started working in a role during an Assignment and is unable to continue working for a reason described in points i to viii in Schedule 1 above, or , for the period that is covered by one or more such reasons, the Temporary Worker shall be deemed to be working in that role with the Hirer for the original intended duration or likely duration of the relevant Assignment, whichever is the longer.
+For the avoidance of doubt, time spent by the Temporary Worker working during an assignment before 1 October 2011 does not count for the purposes of the definition of “Qualifying Period”.

 Connex Education Partnership Limited - Company number: 09942486